 - Tommy Atkins: Medium-sized, oval.
 Skin is yellowish-orange with deep red blush.
 About 12 to 24 ounces.
 Can be more fibrous than other varieties.

 Thanks to the talented bloggers who participated in this roundup for permission to use their photos and link to their recipes.

 Mango Nice Cream (with frozen banana): From Zardy Plants, a creamy, dreamy, luscious mango nice cream made from mangoes and bananas!
-This delicious and quick dessert is healthy, easy, and will make you feel like you’re in a tropical paradise!
+This delicious and quick dessert will make you feel like you’re in a tropical paradise!

 Vegan Mango Ice Cream (with coconut milk): From Addicted to Dates, a delicious vegan mango ice cream made with just 3 ingredients.
 This recipe is easy to make, gluten-free and nut-free, and perfect for summer!